 As elsewhere, here in the Brittany of yesteryear, the blessing of children was the biggest hope of newly married couples; being unable to meet these expectations was a major concern.
 To guard against infertility which was often believed to have been the result of sins committed during a woman’s lifetime, young women would invariably devote themselves to prayer and superstition, such as performing certain rites against special menhirs or making devotions and ablutions at sacred springs in hope of a pregnancy or safe childbirth.

 Several superstitions once surrounded conception here in Brittany.
 Local tradition rather than Church dogma claimed it was necessary to abstain from sexual relations on certain sacred days at the risk of deformity or handicap in the child conceived then; to prevent procreation, it was advised that the couple drink the blood of a hare or sheep urine.
+To facilitate a pregnancy, an application of bull’s dung or a pessary of mouse droppings were recommended.

 If newlyweds accepted hot wine, it was a sign that the couple had consummated their union before marriage and a child was already conceived.
 However, spouses who ate or drank before the celebration of their marriage were believed to produce dumb children.
 It was said that when the woman was on top of the man in coitu, the child she delivered would become a priest and that male children were conceived during a rising tide, girls when it was in retreat.
 If a pregnant woman carried her baby forward, the child would be a girl, similarly, a well-rounded stomach heralded a boy would be born.